Our Board of Directors

 Friends told us of the West Virginia Botanic Garden and after our initial visit, we were committed to its future.
 The WVBG is a special place for visitors of all ages – a hidden jewel with unlimited potential.
 The Garden is deserving of our support, both financially and through the volunteering of our time.
 The WVBG helps make the Greater Morgantown Area a wonderful place to live.

-- Resident of Morgantown since 2011
+- Lifelong Resident of Monongalia County

 - Executive Director, American Red Cross, Allegheny Highlands Chapter, 2017 to present